mclumd/alma-2.0/README.md

 `add <almaformula>.`: Will add a formula to the knowledge base the next time `step` is called.
 Note that the predicate must end in a `.`, as in the grammar rules.

+`obs <literal>.`: Adds a literal with an additional added parameter for the time added.

 `del <almaformula>.`: Immediately deletes a formula from the knowledge base.
 Note that the formula must end in a `.`

 `bs <literal>.`: Initiates a backward search for the argument literal.